-Rogers paid CEOs average of $17.5-million annually over past five years
+Rogers pays top CEOs nearly $18-million in 2017

-In another year of top-level executive turnover, Rogers Communications Inc. paid its two CEOs more than $18-million combined in 2017.
+In another year of top-level executive turnover, Rogers Communications Inc. paid its two CEOs almost $18-million combined in 2017.

-Over the past five years, as it has shuffled through three chief executive officers and one interim CEO, the Toronto-based cable and wireless company has paid an annual average of $17.5-million in total compensation to those in the top job.
+Over the past five years, as it has shuffled through three chief executive officers and one interim CEO, the Toronto-based cable and wireless company has paid an annual average of $17.4-million in total compensation to those in the top job.

-(Compensation is not paid fully in cash – it includes salary, share- and option-based awards, annual bonuses, pension contributions and benefits such as transportation, travel costs, and life and health insurance coverage.)
+(Compensation is not paid fully in cash – it includes salary, share- and option-based awards, annual bonuses, pension contributions and benefits such as transportation, travel costs and life- and health-insurance coverage.)

-The family-controlled company's base salaries and bonus structure are similar to those at its main rivals Telus Corp. and BCE Inc., whose CEOs received $12.9-million and 10.8-million, respectively, in 2016 (the most recent year for which information for those companies is available).
+The family-controlled company's base salaries and bonus structure are similar to those at its main rivals Telus Corp. and BCE Inc., whose CEOs received $12.9-million and $10.8-million, respectively, in 2016 (the most recent year for which information for those companies is available).

-But due to a combination of retirement, recruitment and severance payments for its incoming and outgoing CEOs, Rogers spent a total of $87.4-million on compensation for its top executive for the years 2013 to 2017.
+But owing to a combination of retirement, recruitment and severance payments for its incoming and outgoing CEOs, Rogers spent a total of $87.1-million on compensation for its top executive for the years 2013 to 2017.

-A new financial filing shows new chief executive officer Joe Natale, who started in late April last year, received $13.3-million for just over eight months with the company.
+A new financial filing shows current chief executive officer Joe Natale, who started in late April last year, received $13.3-million in 2017 for just more than eight months with the company.
 That amount includes options and restricted shares worth $8-million, granted as "sign-on awards."

-The filing does not disclose any information on the terms of a deal Rogers struck with Telus to allow Mr. Natale to start earlier than expected last year (Mr. Natale was CEO of Telus from May, 2014 to August, 2015 and was still under the terms of a non-compete provision).
+The filing does not disclose any information on the terms of a deal Rogers struck with Telus to allow Mr. Natale to start earlier than expected last year (Mr. Natale was CEO of Telus from May, 2014, to August, 2015, and was still under the terms of a non-compete provision when Rogers hired him).

+Rogers declined to comment on that point on Tuesday.
+Regarding executive pay in general, spokeswoman Michelle Kelly said, "Our executive compensation is in line with industry standards."

+Telus itself spent heavily on CEO compensation in 2015, when Mr. Natale departed and previous CEO Darren Entwistle returned to his long-held job.
+The Vancouver-based telecom paid the pair a combined $24.1-million that year.

-The filing also discloses that Alan Horn, who was interim CEO for six months, received total compensation in 2017 of $5.1-million, about $4.5-million of which was a share-based award for taking on the temporary job. ($250,000 of Mr. Horn's total compensation last year was for his role as then-chairman of the board and that amount is not included in calculations of total CEO compensation in this story.)
+The Rogers filing also discloses that Alan Horn, who was interim CEO for six months, received total compensation in 2017 of $5.1-million, about $4.5-million of which was a share-based award for taking on the temporary job.
+(According to Rogers, the remainder of Mr. Horn's total compensation last year was for his role as then-chairman of the board, and that amount is not included in calculations of total CEO compensation in this story.)
+Between Mr. Horn and Mr. Natale, Rogers paid $17.8-million in CEO compensation last year.

 Mr. Horn, who is Rogers's former chief financial officer, a long-time board member and a close adviser to the Rogers family, stepped in when the board fired former CEO Guy Laurence in October, 2016.